B-AROL-O/RAMIE-RAD_AI_Messing_In_Earthworks/Software/Demo_SBC_Serial_Communication/README.md

 Testing port: /dev/ttyS0
 ```

-Output if user has permission for dialout
+Output if user has permission for dialout, but I had a problem of not receiving

 ```
 sona@lpmu8gb:~$ cd Demo\ 2\ -\ Serial\ Communication\ SBC/